 What is RAAC?

 There is, unfortunately, no official register of buildings that use RAAC in their construction.
 This makes it more difficult to identify.
 This means that identifying RAAC will come down to either knowledge of the construction of the building or an independent survey.
+There are, however, some factors that can help you to identify RAAC if you think that you have it in your commercial property.
+According to the Department of Education, RAAC:- Is typically fit in 600mm wide panels

 - Is normally coloured pale grey or white